Edison Park Lutheran Church of Chicago

 Are we affiliated with a particular denomination?

 Edison Park is a member congregation of the Evangelical Lutheran Church in America.
-If you have questions about our ministry, or how our faith is lived out, we'd love to have a conversation with you.
-Please contact the pastor or parish deacon.
+If you have questions about our ministry, or how our faith is lived out, please contact Deacon Carole.

 Do I have to be a Lutheran to come to Edison Park?